Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Jerrod: Was that sent by A24?

-Jerrod: That was— I don't know what Christian James was about to present.
-And I do feel— I feel like I'm missing—
+Jerrod: I don't know what Christian James was about to present.
+And I do feel—I feel like I'm missing—

 Jerrod: I could be missing out on an opportunity.
 There was just someone in a teal shirt and a bow tie—